alexandrabaturina/would-you-rather/README.md

 * Practice using [hooks](https://reactjs.org/docs/hooks-overview.html)
 * Manage state using [Redux](https://redux.js.org/usage/configuring-your-store)
 * Leverage [React Router](https://reactrouter.com/web/guides/quick-start)
+## Features
+Users are able to:
+* Answer questions
+* See which questions they haven’t answered
+* Ssee how other people have voted
+* Post questions
+* See the ranking of users on the leaderboard
 ## Getting Started
 To run **Would You Rather** in dev mode:
 1. Clone this repo.